vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 [[44]]

 Africa is significant in terms of population growth, but constitutes only 10% of resource pressure at present.
-Finally, Europe holds 10% of the globe's people but lays no claim on added resources via pop- ulation growth, resembling the target end-state of the demographic transition.[^30]
+Finally, Europe holds 10% of the globe's people but lays no claim on added resources via population growth, resembling the target end-state of the demographic transition.[^30]

 [^30]: Note that European countries are nervous about their decline in a growing, competitive world.